top of page

 What Does it Mean to “Spay”?

 The fallopian tubes, uterus, and ovaries are surgically removed from a female dog or cat during an ovariohysterectomy, also known as a spay.
-So basically, the sterilization of female pets is referred to as spay.
+The sterilization of female pets is referred to as spay.
 This prevents them from reproducing and significantly reduces the heat cycle and breeding habits.

 What Exactly Does “Neutering” Imply?

 The testes of a male dog or cat are removed during orchiectomy, sometimes known as neuter.
-This prevents them from reproducing and decreases or eliminates his breeding behaviour.
+This prevents them from reproducing and decreases or eliminates their breeding behaviour.

 Most veterinarians advise spaying or neutering procedures before your pet’s first heat cycle, which is before the age of 7 months or so.
 This reduces the risk of developing breast cancer, uterine infections, and unwanted pregnancies later in life.
 Pregnancy at a young age also puts a lot of stress on the body of your pets, which can result in birth abnormalities, nursing issues, and critically malnourished babies.
 In the end, it is up to the pet’s family to decide.